pyeventsourcing/eventsourcing-eventstoredb/README.md

     tricks: Tuple[str, ...]
 ```

-Configure the application to use EventStoreDB by setting the application environment
+Configure the `TrainingSchool` application to use EventStoreDB by setting the
-variable `PERSISTENCE_MODULE` to `'eventsourcing_eventstoredb'`.
-You can do this
+environment variable `PERSISTENCE_MODULE` to `'eventsourcing_eventstoredb'`.
+You
-in actual environment variables, by passing in an `env` argument when constructing
+can do this in actual environment variables, or by passing in an `env` argument when
-the application object, or by setting `env` on the application class.
+constructing  the application object, or by setting `env` on the application class.

 ```python
 import os